ESSENTIAL EVENT INFORMATION 2025

 Meals: Breakfast, packed lunch, celebration snacks at the finish line and a celebration dinner provided, plus a celebration drink on us.

-Accommodation: Hotel Las Dunas, El Calafate
+Accommodation: Hotel Konke, El Calafate

 DAY NINE / JOURNEYS END!